 With a flexible and realistic attitude, you’ll have a great experience marrying at SF City Hall!

-16. Civil Ceremony tip: Ask if you can get married in a different spot
+Ask if you can get married in a different area if you’re having a Civil Ceremony

 The rotunda is the iconic and default spot.
 But there are some other even more sought-after areas that are usually only available if you spend $1,000 to rent them privately.